lostisland/faraday/README.md

 response = conn.get '/users'                 # GET http://www.example.com/users'
 ```

 Connections can also take an options hash as a parameter or be configured by using a block.
-Checkout the section called [#Advanced-middleware-usage] for more details about how to use this block for configurations.
+Checkout the section called [Advanced middleware usage](#advanced-middleware-usage) for more details about how to use this block for configurations.

 ```ruby
 conn = Faraday.new(:url => 'http://sushi.com') do |faraday|